My Relatives live in My House but I want to sell it – What Can I Do?

 What about the relative, (you know the brother or sister that never had it together) that was living in your parent’s house and then your parents passed away?

-In the will, your parents left you the house and the brother or sister that is living there doesn’t quite understand why you want to sell it.
+In the will, your parents left everyone the house and the brother or sister that is living there doesn’t quite understand why you want to sell it.
 Of course, they have no money to buy you out and you have no intention of paying for a house that you are not going to live in.
+My Relatives Live in My House But I Want to Sell!

 After all if was Mom’s and Dad’s intention to let them live there as long as they needed?
 Right?